Fitting CensoredDistributions.jl modified distributions with Turing.jl

 CensoredDistributions_model (generic function with 2 methods)

-We also need to define our simulated observation windows for each observed delay and the amount of censored time in which events have been observed (required to adjust for truncation).
-We do this in a data frame.
+We also need to define our simulated observation window bounds for each observed delay as well as the bounds on the amount of censored time in which events have been observed (required to adjust for truncation).
+We will then combine these bounds with the model in order to simulate data.

 )